-“Elements in the crowd grew unruly, and traffic and obstructed in the whole region – an unheard-of situation in wartime Japan.
+“Elements in the crowd grew unruly, and traffic was being obstructed in the whole region – an unheard-of situation in wartime Japan.
 Eventually the fire department was called in to turn their hoses on the crowd in order to drive them away from the building.
-The occurence is recorded in the history books as the ‘Nichigeki Seven and a Half Times Encirclement Incident.'”
+The occurrence is recorded in the history books as the ‘Nichigeki Seven and a Half Times Encirclement Incident.'”

 – The Imperial Screen: Japanese Film Culture in the Fifteen Years’ War, 1931-1945, by Peter B. High, 2003